 Someone sprayed graffiti at The Trail, where can I report this so it can be cleaned up?

 The City of Austin Graffiti Abatement program removes graffiti from private and public property anywhere in the City of Austin.
-Call 311 or the graffiti hotline at (512) 974-1028 to report graffiti.
-You can also request graffiti removal online.
+Report it at 311.

 Someone dropped a bunch of trash at the Trail.
 Who can I contact so it will be cleaned up?